 Maintenance and Repair/Deferred Maintenance Budget: District maintenance staff ensures that the repairs necessary to keep the school in good repair and work orders are completed in a timely manner.
 A work order process is used to ensure efficient service and the highest priority is given to emergency repairs.
 While reviewing this report, please note that even minor discrepancies are reported in the inspection process.
 The items noted in the table have been corrected or are in the process of remediation.
-The District participates in the State School Deferred Maintenance Program, which provides matching funds on a dollar-for-dollar basis, to assist school districts with expenditures for major repair or replacement of existing school building components.
+The district participates in the State School Deferred Maintenance Program, which provides matching funds on a dollar-for-dollar basis, to assist school districts with expenditures for major repair or replacement of existing school building components.
 Typically, this includes roofing, plumbing, heating, electrical systems, interior or exterior painting, and floor systems.
+For the 2023/2024 school year, the LEA has budgeted 3% percent of the LEA's general fund budget for the deferred maintenance program.

-Date of inspection: October 27, 2022
+Date of inspection: October 13, 2023